-Small commercial satellite launch services are predicted to capture 29% of the satellite launch service market by 2024.
-Within this market, SUAS targets:
+With small commercial satellite launch services predicted to capture 29% of the launch service market by 2024, SUAS will offer:

-Ireland’s south-west coastal geography offers unobstructed launch vectors that do not cross inhabited land, making it an optimal spaceport location to launch Earth observation satellites for the in-demand Low Earth Orbit.
+Ireland’s south-west coastal geography offers unobstructed launch vectors that do not cross inhabited land, making it an optimal spaceport location to launch satellites for Low Earth Orbit.

-Ireland's close proximity to eastern and southern State Members of the European Union also places it in a position of enormous potential as a strategic commercial launch service provider for small launch vehicles.
+Ireland's close proximity to eastern and southern State Members of the European Union places it in a position of appeal for the companies supporting satellite launch services.

 Compound annual growth rate